Balance answer quality behind the brand

 InsertChat

-Can I switch models without rebuilding the agent?
+Can I switch models without rebuilding the assistant?

 Yes.
-The agent configuration, knowledge sources, and enabled tools stay in place while the serving model changes.
-That lets teams compare providers or tiers inside the same production workflow instead of rebuilding prompts, embeds, and routing every time they want to test a different option.
-The operational question is whether multi-model ai makes the workflow clearer once real conversations, real ownership, and real edge cases show up.
-That is the bar teams should use before they expand the rollout across more agents, more channels, or more teams.
+The assistant configuration, approved sources, brand settings, and enabled handoff paths stay in place while the serving model changes.
+That lets teams compare providers without rebuilding the website experience.
+The operational question is whether models makes the workflow clearer once real conversations, real ownership, and real edge cases show up.
+That is the bar teams should use before they expand the rollout across more assistants, more channels, or more teams.

 Why use multiple models instead of one?

-Different tasks need different trade-offs.
-Multi-model support lets you save money on simple requests, reserve stronger models for harder work, and keep specialized options available for code, multimodal, or long-context conversations.
-The point is not variety for its own sake; it is controlled routing around real workload differences.
-The operational question is whether multi-model ai makes the workflow clearer once real conversations, real ownership, and real edge cases show up.
-That is the bar teams should use before they expand the rollout across more agents, more channels, or more teams.
+Different visitor questions need different trade-offs.
+Multi-model support lets you use lighter models for common answers and stronger models for complex, long-context, or multimodal questions while keeping source grounding and brand behavior consistent.
+The operational question is whether models makes the workflow clearer once real conversations, real ownership, and real edge cases show up.
+That is the bar teams should use before they expand the rollout across more assistants, more channels, or more teams.

 Does multi-model support help with cost control?